 Working with a traditional mouse over long hours is very taxing on the hand.
 Having to scroll, click, and hold down buttons, often results in repetitive stress injuries or RSI.
 A 3D mouse helps to eliminate this by allowing the operator to use both hands to manipulate and edit the objects on the screen.
 Zooming and panning are isolated from the point and click functions of a regular mouse.

 The 3D mouse also streamlines the operator’s work by having customizable mouse buttons and programmable shortcuts.
 This eliminates the need to use a keyboard as well.

-A 3D mouse gives the operator a more realistic 3D experience, where they can move the object around as if they are actually holding it in their hands.
+A 3D mouse gives the operator a more realistic 3D experience, where they can move the object around as if they are holding it in their hands.